-After the Joint Commission has determined that a hospital has conducted an acceptable root cause analysis and developed an acceptable action plan, The Joint Commission will notify it that the root cause analysis and action plan are acceptable and will assign an appropriate follow-up activity, typically one or more Sentinel Event Measures of Success (SE MOS) due in four months (see the "Sentinel Event Measures of Success" section below).
+After The Joint Commission has determined that an organization has conducted an acceptable root cause analysis and developed an acceptable action plan, The Joint Commission will notify it that the root cause analysis and action plan are acceptable and will assign an appropriate follow-up activity, typically one or more Sentinel Event Measures of Success (SE MOS) due in four months.
+(See the "Sentinel Event Measures of Success" section for more details.)